Futsal EURO final referee team relishing the moment | Inside UEFA

 Chiara Perona, from Biella, has made distinguished progress in her profession.
 “It’s a wonderful moment,” she mirrored.

-Perona is ably following within the footsteps of feminine soccer referees who’re breaking down limitations and likewise excelling within the males’s sport.
+Perona is ably following within the footsteps of feminine soccer referees who’re breaking down obstacles and likewise excelling within the males’s recreation.
 “They are setting a fine example,” she says.
 “I feel huge satisfaction.
 The tournament has given me a great opportunity to develop, and the challenge for me now is to keep improving my standards.”

 Once in a lifetime